stuhlmueller/logistician/README.md

 **This project is work-in-progress.
-We don't recommend that you try to use it just yet.**
+I don't recommend that you try to use it just yet.**

 ----